versioneye/versioneye_maven_plugin/README.md

 ## Install

 The VersionEye Maven plugin is available on the [Maven Central Repository](http://search.maven.org).
-That means Maven will find it automatically, without adding any other repositories.
+That means Maven will find it automatically, without adding any other repositories!
+And you can find the project on [bintray](https://bintray.com/versioneye/versioneye/versioneye-maven-plugin/) as well.

 Switch to the project where you want to use this plugin.
 You can add the plugin to your project by adding this snippet to your